ansible/ansible/docsite/rst/intro_windows.rst

 In group_vars/windows.yml, define the following inventory variables::

+    # it is suggested that these be encrypted with ansible-vault:
-    ansible-vault edit group_vars/windows.yml
+    # ansible-vault edit group_vars/windows.yml

     ansible_ssh_user: Administrator
     ansible_ssh_pass: SekritPasswordGoesHere
     ansible_ssh_port: 5986
     ansible_connection: winrm

-Notice that the ssh_port is not actually for SSH, but this is a holdover from how Ansible is mostly an SSH-oriented system.
+Notice that the ssh_port is not actually for SSH, but this is a holdover variable name from how Ansible is mostly an SSH-oriented system.
 Again, Windows management will not happen over SSH.

 When using your playbook, don't forget to specify --ask-vault-pass to provide the password to unlock the file.